martinpetkovski/martinpetkovski.github.io/republikata/pages/code-standard-cpp.md

 		if(condition)
 		{
-			doSomethingElse();
-			retVal = 1;
+			retVal = doSomethingElse(someCar);
 		}

 		return retVal;
 	}

+## Reference vs Pointer vs STLs

+Always depends on the context.
+In the general case references are preffered over pointers.
+Using STL weak_ptr, unique_ptr and shared_ptr is generally discouraged but not forbidden.

 ## Lambda functions

 Forbidden.
 Use pointers to functions instead.

+## Auto

+Forbidden.
+Lazy people use this, doesn't improve readibility at all.

 ## Inline

 A reasonable rule of thumb is to not put inline at functions that have more than 3 lines of code in them.
-An exception to this rule are the cases where a parameter is known to be a compiletime constant, and as a result of this constantness you know the compiler will be able to optimize most of your function away at compile time.

 ## goto